One of the most vexing questions for me as an expat in Mexico has been what to do about health insurance.

 J.C. - Catastrophic illness; cancer, heart disease or diabetes, for example.

 Me: What are some of the most important factors in choosing a plan?

 With these upper-tier policies, the insurers pay the hospital directly, rather than reimbursing you.
-One of the things that costs are easier to track here is that hospitals use a single claim system.
+Costs are easier to track here because hospitals use a single claim system.

 Me: What are the standard deductibles people take?

 J.C - Policies deductibles my clients take range from 25,000 to 35,000 pesos ($1,388 - 1,944 dollars based on an exchange rate of 18 pesos to the dollar).

 [As a comparison, many of my healthy friends over 50 in the U.S. have yearly deductibles of $5,000 and still pay over $600/month in premiums.
 Mexican coverage would cost me, at age 58 and healthy, about $1,700 dollars U.S a year ($140/month).]